Josh Matlow: Toronto Police Service funding cut

+Controversies

 Integrity Commissioner rulings

 In 2017, the integrity commissioner ruled that Matlow breached the council code of conduct by making claims on a radio show that a city staff member had misled council in 2016.
 City Manager Peter Wallace asked Matlow to apologize after hearing the interview, which he subsequently did.
 Following the commissioner's report, Matlow said he was "clearly wrong in pointing at a specific name", but "firmly stand by the concerns" he raised.

 In 2018, TTC CEO Andy Byford submitted a complaint to the integrity commissioner, who later ruled that ruled that Matlow again breached the code of conduct when he made comments on a radio show questioning the objectivity of staff's advice.

 In 2023, the integrity commissioner ruled that Matlow breached the code of conduct in two separate instances.
 In the first complaint, he claimed in a tweet that staff had "lied" to him about the opening date of park bathrooms.

 The second complaint was filed by Interim City Manager Tracey Cook, who Matlow claimed made a "decisions to omit facts".
 The commissioner recommended that council dock 10 days of pay from Matlow due to “an escalation” of his misconduct and his history of breaching the code of conduct.